 - Documenting common elements leading to positive impacts

 - Illuminating gaps and opportunities to inform future policy and research efforts

 JBA conducted scans, literature reviews, and key informant discussions and hosted an expert convening to summarize promising practices and approaches.
 The findings were shared in briefs, papers, and presentations.

 Erin Ingoldsby has nearly 30 years of experience in applied social science research, program evaluation, and evaluation technical assistance in diverse content...

 Allison Meisch, Ph.D.

 Senior Research Associate

-Allison Meisch is a developmental psychologist with more than 17 years of experience in quantitative and qualitative methods, program evaluation, applied...
+Allison Meisch is a developmental psychologist with 20 years of experience in quantitative and qualitative methods, program evaluation, applied research...